-Other major tourist attractions that are also open during the Korean Lunar New Year holiday period include COEX Aquarium, N Seoul Tower, and Myeong Dong Nanta Theatre.
+Other major tourist attractions that are also open during the Korean Lunar New Year holiday period include N Seoul Tower, COEX Aquarium and Myeongdong Nanta Theatre.
+Jamsil is another great neighbourhood to visit where you can enjoy a trip to Lotte World, Lotte World Aquarium and Lotte World Tower Seoul Sky.
 All of them are easy to reach by subway and they are truly wonderful places to visit with your family and friends and have a great time together.

 So, what are you waiting for?
 Do try a visit to one of these spots during Seollal!